pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 #### Cosmetic damages
 - For cosmetic damage, it's best to advise customers to contact our official support team for further assistance on Zendesk.

-- Ask customers for photos of the damages, as suggested in [[Delivery-induced Damage]] SOP.
+- Ask customers for photos of the damages, as suggested in [[Delivery-induced Damage - Check Basecamp for updates]] SOP.

 - Once it's returned, proceed with either sending a replacement (by requesting a replacement as suggested in [[Replacement, Resend (JIRA)]]), or [[#Order Refund]].